|

 Frankfurt's skyline is a mixture of old and new.

-'Love locks' are hung along Frankfurt's Iron Bridge, one of the most well known bridges in Germany.
+'Love locks' are hung along Frankfurt's Iron Bridge, one of the most famous pedestrian bridges in Germany.

 Our train arrives in Frankfurt just before dinnertime, so after we check in to our hotel, we go in search of food.
 The desk clerk directs us to a street a couple of blocks away and we end up having a delicious Italian meal at an outside table.